-PhD students who matriculated before Fall 2021 must complete 42 credit hours of non-thesis graduate courses; three Readings Courses (MATH 7921-7926) are required as a part of this formal course work.

-The Readings Courses are one-hour seminar courses that are announced prior to the start of each semester or can be arranged with a faculty member.
+PhD students must complete 40 credit hours of non-thesis graduate courses; one readings course (MATH 7921-7926) is required as a part of this formal course work.
+Readings courses are one-hour seminar courses that are announced prior to the start of each semester or can be arranged with a faculty member.
 As discussed in Section C.3, all courses, including readings courses, should be chosen in consultation with an academic advisor.
 Course replacements and equivalencies must be approved by the Graduate Committee.